-Refereed article in compilation book (A3)
+A3 Refereed book chapter or chapter in a compilation book

 Elaboration of the “New Woman” Figure by Women Artists in Interwar Finland

-List of Authors: Palin Tutta
+Authors: Palin Tutta

 Editors: Greaves Kerry

-Place: New York, Abingdon
+Publishing place: New York, Abingdon

 Publication year: 2021